Discharge of Charge

 Party Details – Party Name

 Select Discharge of Charge.

 Dealing on Title

-Select the registered dealing number of the charge being discharged.
+Select the dealing number of the charge being discharged.

 Select the chargee on title.

 NOTE: where a chargee has died a Notice of Death form or a Transmission Application form as is appropriate, must be lodged before the charge can be discharged.
-If the chargee’s name has changed or does not match the name in the Register then a dealing must be lodged in paper.
+If the chargee’s name has changed or does not match the name in the Register then a Dealing with Exception must be used.

 In addition to evidence supporting the steps taken by the Subscriber to verify the identity of their Client and establish their Client’s right to deal, the Subscriber may be required to retain other evidence to support the dealing.

 Please refer to the ARNECC Guidance Note 5 for assistance on retaining evidence to support conveyancing transactions in accordance with the NSW Participation Rules.